yoyoj1023/ethernaut-level-solutions/05_Token/README.md

 # 05_Token Project

-一、挑戰攻破 Ethernaut CTF 第 5 題： Token
+## Challenge: Ethernaut CTF Level 5 - Token

-- 勝利條件：將初始取得的代幣數量，透過漏洞變多
+- **Victory condition**: Increase the initial token amount obtained through vulnerabilities
-- 知識儲備：溢位、odometer。
+- **Knowledge required**: Overflow, odometer.

-二、解題思路：
+## Solution Strategy:

-1. 發送高於自己的初始代幣到其他地址，觸發我的 balance 下溢
+1. Send more tokens than your initial amount to another address, triggering an underflow in my balance

-三、Solidity 補充：
+## Solidity Supplement:

-- 在 Solidity 0.8.0 之後，宣告建構子時，不需要使用 ```public``` 關鍵字。
+- After Solidity 0.8.0, when declaring constructors, you don't need to use the `public` keyword.

-#
+---

-- 在 Solidity 0.8.0 之前，處理溢位問題需要非常小心，假設一個 ```uint8``` 的變數在超過最大值 255 時，從 256 開始就會溢位變成 0 (繞回到最小時)。下溢時會繞回到最大值。
+- Before Solidity 0.8.0, handling overflow issues required great care.
+For example, a `uint8` variable that exceeds the maximum value of 255 would overflow starting from 256 and wrap back to 0 (wrapping back to minimum).
+Underflow would wrap back to the maximum value.

-- 在 Solidity 0.8.0 之前，算術運算發生溢位或下溢時，不會拋出錯誤。建議採用OpenZeppelin 的 SafeMath 庫。
+- Before Solidity 0.8.0, arithmetic operations that caused overflow or underflow would not throw errors.
+It was recommended to use OpenZeppelin's SafeMath library.

-- 在 Solidity 0.8.0 之後，預設情況下，算術運算發生溢位或下溢時，會自動拋出錯誤。這意味著你不再需要手動使用 SafeMath 庫來防止溢位和下溢。如果發生溢位或下溢，交易會被回滾，並且會拋出一個異常。
+- After Solidity 0.8.0, by default, arithmetic operations that cause overflow or underflow will automatically throw errors.
+This means you no longer need to manually use the SafeMath library to prevent overflow and underflow.
+If overflow or underflow occurs, the transaction will be reverted and an exception will be thrown.